codeGROOVE-dev/prcost/README.md

 This model synthesizes empirical research from software engineering economics, cognitive psychology, and organizational behavior to estimate the comprehensive cost of pull request workflows.
 Individual PR estimates exhibit variance due to developer heterogeneity and project characteristics; statistical validity improves with aggregate analysis across larger samples (n ≥ 25).

+**Default Salary**: The model uses $249,000 as the default annual salary, based on the 2025 average for Staff Software Engineers per [Glassdoor](https://www.glassdoor.com/Salaries/staff-software-engineer-salary-SRCH_KO0,23.htm).
+This can be customized via the `--salary` flag or API configuration.

 ### 1. Development Effort

 **Method**: COCOMO II (COnstructive COst MOdel) effort estimation [1]